20+ Small Kitchen Ideas on a Budget

 1. Store Items Vertically to Save Space

-You can create more working space in the kitchen by using wall space for storage instead of the floor.
-Consider using tall wardrobes, racks with hooks, or stackable shelving units to store items high up.
-You might also add a rolling cart or a swing-out organizer near the stove for cooking oil and spices.
-This type of storage keeps the floor clear.
+To maximize the available space in your kitchen, consider utilizing wall space for storage instead of relying solely on the floor.
+You can install tall cabinets, racks with hooks, or stackable shelving units to store items at a higher level.
+Additionally, think about adding a rolling cart or a swing-out organizer near the stove for easy access to cooking oils and spices.
+This approach will help keep the floor clear and create a more open environment.

 2. Decorate with Light Colours